coryan/jaybeams/doc/style_guide.md

 formatting.
 The configuration file is included with the source code.

-Notice that this includes the order of `#``include` directives.
+Notice that the formatting prescribes the order of `#``include` directives.
 We follow the suggestions from Lakos: first include the main header file, then local files, the increasingly lower dependencies.
 The objective is to detect missing dependencies in the header files early.
 With `clang-format` the main header file must be labeled specially by